brady800526/Practice-MySQL-Guestbook_Flask/README.md

 You can easily upload new comment to the guestbook, and see all the comments on the landing page.

-## Code
+## Architecture

-All the logic are placed in the guestbook.py, and static and templates are simple file.
+All the logic are placed in the guestbook.py, so we will majorly discuss the guestbook.py here.

-In the landing page (index.html), we can click the link to a sing up page (sign.html).
+In the landing page (index.html), we can click the link to the sign up page (sign.html).
 Then, after finish the form and press 【Sign】, we will send a post request to '/process' route.
 This route will save the name and comment to database and redirect the guest to the landing page (index.html).
-Finally, we can see your comment on the landing page and other saved comments.
+Finally, we can see the comment on the landing page and other saved comments.
 <figure style="text-align: center;">
     <img src="http://i63.tinypic.com/vzzyhz.jpg" alt="Predict PM2.5 Example" style="width: 80%; height: 80%"/>
     <figcaption>The architecture of this app</figcaption>
 </figure>

+## Code

 #### Setting
 ------------------------------------------------------------------------